verge-io/verge-cli/README.md

 # Verge CLI (`verge-cli`)

-**Successor to `api-helper.sh`**

 `verge-cli` is a modern, cross-platform command-line interface (CLI) tool designed for seamless interaction with the VergeOS API.
-It replaces the legacy `api-helper.sh` script, offering enhanced features, improved usability, and robust performance.

 ## Features